CorrieASmith/find-and-replace/README.md

 ## Description

-_This is an extremely simple JavaScript application that allows a user to enter in a sentence, a word they'd like to replace and the replacement word.
+_This is a simple JavaScript application that allows a user to enter in a sentence, a word they'd like to replace and the replacement word.
 The program then returns the original string along with the replacement._

 ## Setup